Your annual gift to the Dartmouth College Fund sustains an experience that transforms students into people who can transform the world.

 Why annual gifts?

-Tuition covers only 43 percent of the total cost of the student experience.
-Dartmouth relies on gifts from alumni—primarily through the Dartmouth College Fund—to make up the difference.
-In 2013, gifts from alumni, parents and friends made up 23 percent of Dartmouth's annual budget.
+Tuition covers only 42 percent of the total cost of the student experience.
+Dartmouth relies on gifts from alumni—primarily to the Dartmouth College Fund—to make up the difference.
+In fiscal 2015, gifts from alumni, parents and friends made up 11 percent of Dartmouth’s annual budget.

 Other types of gifts